TravisWheelerLab/bagel/docs/tools.rst

     filenames that will be produced by the tool's last stage.

 **stages**
     Computational stages that are required to run the tool.
-See :ref:`Stages` for details.
+See :ref:`stages` for details.
 The last stage listed here must produce the results described above.